coredns/coredns.io/content/blog/how-to-add-plugins.md

 +++
 date = "2017-03-01T20:23:48Z"
-description = "How to add plugin to CoreDNS; a tutorial" tags = ["Plugin", "Howto", "Tutorial", "Documentation"] title = "How to Add Plugins to CoreDNS" author = "miek"
+description = "How to add plugins to CoreDNS; a tutorial" tags = ["Plugin", "Howto", "Tutorial", "Documentation"] title = "How to Add Plugins to CoreDNS" author = "miek"